Being Grateful for your Problems

 Alas, joy eluded the brooding existentialist playwright, pensive and reflective on what our lives are all about.

-Because you probably know that we humans are actually lousy at predicting who we will be and what we will need later in life.
-30 year olds almost invariably think that when they are 60, they will be pretty much like they are at 30 only a little richer, a little slower, a little less in shape, probably wiser, hopefully more world wise from travel.
+You probably know that our recent research reveals that we humans are actually lousy at predicting who we will be and what we will need later in life.
+30 year olds almost invariably think that when they are 60, they will be pretty much like they are at 30 only a little richer, a little slower, a little less in shape, probably wiser, hopefully more worldly wise from travel.

 We fail to anticipate how much we are going to change, how different our needs will be, how differently we value things as we get closer to the grave.
 I was amused to read a recent poll that was done of our recent college graduates, wondering how they would compare to my generation.